Expert medical and surgical care in Thailand

 When Is Repeat Treatment Needed?

-Without preventive measures, kidney stones recur in roughly 50% of patients within five years.
+Without preventive measures, up to half of people who have had a kidney stone form another within five years.
 Metabolic stone analysis and 24-hour urine studies identify the underlying cause.
-Targeted dietary modifications, increased fluid intake, and specific medication can reduce recurrence by up to half.
+Targeted dietary modifications, increased fluid intake, and specific medication can meaningfully reduce that risk.
 For incomplete clearance, a second procedure may be scheduled.

 Planning Your Trip to Thailand for Kidney Stone Removal